 Tropical depression likely in Gulf of Mexico next week: National Hurricane Center

-A tropical disturbance in the Caribbean Sea could become a tropical depression next week as it approaches the Gulf of Mexico, according to the National Hurricane Center.
+A tropical disturbance is likely to form in the Caribbean Sea over the next few days and become a tropical depression as it nears the Gulf of Mexico, according to the National Hurricane Center.

-The tropical disturbance now has a medium chance of development, 60%, over the next seven days, the NHC said.
 Regardless of when it forms, it is expected to bring heavy rain to Central America.
-It is still too early to tell what impact it will have on the U.S. Gulf Coast, including Florida, if any.
+It is still too early to tell what impact it will have on the U.S. Gulf Coast, including Florida.

-It is one of four disturbances being monitored by the National Hurricane Center.
+It is one of three disturbances being monitored by the National Hurricane Center.
 More details on that below.

 Is the potential tropical disturbance headed toward Florida?